 Different composition rules

 To be honest, I wasn’t sure I would add the following chapters straight away.
-All the information in one go can feel overwhelming and also you might be skipping steps to jump to something more advanced.
-But it felt only half-baked information to give you just the Rule of Thirds and nothing else.
+All the information in one go can feel overwhelming, and you might skip steps to jump to something more advanced.
+But it felt only half-baked information to give you only the Rule of Thirds and nothing else.

 I trust you can take your photographic journey step by step.
 Starting with the Rule of Thirds and then coming back to this post to explore the rest.

 The Rule of Thirds is the most well-known because it’s easier to apply and works in most cases.
-But surely there are other composition rules…
+But, sure enough, there are other composition rules…

 You can think of the Golden Ratio as a Rule of Thirds on steroids!
-It’s also known with other names, like Divine Proportion, Golden Spiral, Fibonacci Rule… It’s based on the recognition of a repeated pattern in nature by Leonardo Fibonacci in the 13th Century.
-He saw this ratio appearing in many living things (hence the “divine” name), something that was also pleasing to the human eye.
+It’s also known by other names, like Divine Proportion, Golden Spiral, Fibonacci Rule… It’s based on the recognition of a repeated pattern in nature by Leonardo Fibonacci in the 13th Century.
+He saw this ratio appearing in many living things (hence the “divine” name).
+And it turns out this was also pleasing to the human eye.
 The ratio is approximately 1:1.618.

-You’d be astonished to learn how many times this is found in nature: the number of petals in a flower is often a Fibonacci number; the spirals of sunflower seeds; shells, animal bodies, tree branches… even hurricanes and galaxies!
+You’d be astonished to learn how often this is found in nature: the number of petals in flowers is often a Fibonacci number; the spirals of sunflower seeds; shells; animal bodies; tree branches… Even tornadoes and galaxies!

-It’s been used by architects (Parthenon), artists (Mona Lisa, Last Supper), designers (Apple logo) but these are only a few example of the billions around us.
-It’s just not often discussed among photographers because it feels confusing and surely less straightforward than the Rule of Thirds.
+It’s been used by architects (Parthenon), artists (Mona Lisa, Last Supper), designers (Apple logo)… But these are only a few examples of the billions around us.
+It’s not often discussed among photographers because it feels confusing and less straightforward than the Rule of Thirds.

 But this can be used in many ways to create an image.